-Milkweed is a delicious wild vegetable every forager should know.
-In this post I'll share everything I know about so that you can harvest it and cook it like any other wild vegetable.
+Milkweed is a delicious wild vegetable every forager should know, with many different parts that can be uses in everything from savory dishes to desserts.
+In this post I'll share everything I know about this incredible wild vegetable.

 Common Milkweed: A Traditional Food